vib-tcp/project_github_microcredential/README.md

 3. You need to have at least two solved conflicts in the history, one by each person.

-4. You need to revert at least on commit.

 5. Include examples in your documents, you can decide where and how this fits better.

 6. Search for other Git commands, that were not introduced in the course, choose one or more that you agree could be useful in your work and include in the documentation.